Alex Fontana

-Alex Fontana (born 5 August 1992 in Lugano) is a Swiss racing driver of Greek descent, currently racing as a professional driver in the GT4 European Series for Centri Porsche Ticino.
+Alex Fontana (born 5 August 1992) is a Greek-Swiss racing driver currently racing as a professional driver in the 2025 International GT Open for Car Collection Motorsport.
 He is a freelance driver with an open contract able to race for different teams and different manufacturers at the same time.
 When he is not racing, he works as a coach and driving instructor in Europe, America, and China, while commentating the Formula 1 Grands Prix for Swiss television with RSI.

 Career

 Karting

-Fontana's passion for racing began in 1996 at three and a half years old in the Greek island of Rhodes, driving his first baby Puffo Kart.
+Fontana's passion for racing began in 1996 when he was three and a half years old in the Greek island of Rhodes, driving his first baby Puffo Kart.
 Until 2008 he raced in the Swiss National Championships and international events as a factory driver for Swiss Hutless and PCR International.
 Highlights include the Swiss Karting Championship 2007 KF3 title, the 2006 Biland 4 Stroke World Final win in Dubai, the Bridgestone Cup 2008 KF2 title win, and the Italian Open Master 2008 Runner Up, as well as qualifying for the World Karting Championship 2008 in La Conca, Italy.

 Single seaters

 In 2009 came the switch to single-seaters after making it into the BMW Talent Scout event at Valencia in 2008.
 In 2009 he raced in Formula Azzurra with MG Motorsport taking two wins and one additional podium.

 In 2010 there was the switch to Formula 3 with Corbetta Competizioni in the Italian Championship, before moving up in 2011 with the same team in the European Formula 3 Open.
 2011 was a successful year for Fontana with two wins and nine podiums, allowing him to take the overall championship title.
 At the end of the year, he had the opportunity to test the Mercedes DTM for the HWA Team.

 In August 2011, Fontana made his debut in the Formula One–supporting GP3 Series, replacing Vittorio Ghirelli at Jenzer Motorsport for the penultimate round of the season at Spa–Francorchamps.
 After finishing 14th in the first race, he took the final championship point in race two by finishing in sixth place.

 In 2012 he joined the FIA Formula 2 Championship with three podiums and a win, being selected at the end of the year by Lotus F1 Junior Team, thanks also to other points finish in GP3 Series in 4th place, again as a wild card entry and again with Jenzer Motorsport.

-2013 was the first season with Lotus F1 Junior Team and the first full season with Jenzer Motorsport in the GP3 Series, with one podium finish and the highlight of the first Formula 1 test with Lotus F1 Team 30 September in Paul Ricard circuit.
+2013 was Fontana's first season with Lotus F1 Junior Team and his first full season with Jenzer Motorsport in the GP3 Series.
+He finished 17th in the standings with one podium finish.
+He also had his first Formula 1 test with Lotus F1 Team on 30 September at Circuit Paul Ricard.